How To Set Up a Custom Facebook Landing Page App

-In this post, you’ll learn how you can simply create a custom landing page and serve different messages to people, depending if they’ve “liked” you page or not.
-Something like the Redbull does (you can see other great examples of Facebook landing pages here):
+In this post, you’ll learn how you can simply create a custom landing page and serve custom experience to visitors of your Facebook page.
+Something like the Gary Vaynerchuk does (you can see other great examples of Facebook landing pages here):

 I order to setup your landing pages, you’ll need:

 - SSL certificate so your content can be accessed via “https”

 - Design pages to be shown as page apps

 Before we get started, let’s get some terminology straight.
 Before Facebook did several rounds of redesigns, it used to have Tabs on top of the Facebook Pages, which served as a primary navigation for pages.
 Then there were tabs on the side, etc. Through endless UI changes.
 Today, these tabs (Facebook page apps) have moved to the left side as a navigation menu.We call them “Page apps” or “Facebook landing pages” and that’s what’s I’ll use throughout the post.

 Here’s a screenshot of what is considered to be “page apps”: